Getting Your RV Ready for the Season

 Check your appliances – we generally start with the stove.
 Your propane has been off over the winter, and the gas has escaped from the lines.
 You will need a little time for the gas to refill the lines from the bottle to the appliances.
 With your propane turned on and burner lighter at the ready, turn on a burner.
 Hold the flame of the lighter in place.
 As the air is force from the line it will blow the flame gently.
 It might take several minutes for the gas to work its way to the point of ignition.
 Once you have propane in the line you should be able to fire up the furnace and other propane appliances.

+Go RVing Canada has a Spring RV Checklist which you can see here.
 We hope your unit has come through the winter is good shape and you are ready for another season.
 We look forward to each and every trip you take to Riverbend and hope to see you soon.